tacmwangi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty :   a script that changes the owner of the file hello to the user betty.
 5-execute :   a script that adds execute permission to the owner of the file hello.
 6-multiple_permissions :   Write a script that adds execute permission to the owner and the group owner, and read permission to other users, to the file hello.
+7-everybody :   Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello.
+The file hello will be in the working directory and You are not allowed to use commas for this script